Yildirim and the others arrived at our pillar. "So Yildirim," I asked when they landed, "What's our plan going forward?"

 Yildirim said "Hit the man with the beard," knowing he had to pick one we could tell apart by a simple visual distinction, and not Taliv since she was probably the hardest to checkmate.

 I looked around desperately for the one Yildirim had mentioned.
 Before I could find him, David had been caught in a storm of sharp rock bullets from behind, which tore through his skin, killing him.

 There wasn't a flash of light like I expected.
 Well, not exactly.
-The world flashed rapidly between unbearably bright and unbearably dark, as between cold and hot, as well as incredibly loud.
+The world flickered rapidly between unbearably bright and unbearably dark, as between cold and hot, and the sound was deafening.
 I sped away incase I had any hope of making it out of the blast radius like Yildirim.
 I could only hope Taliv's reactions hadn't been fast enough this time for her to escape also.

 I moved faster than I had ever been able to move before.
 So much faster.
-Telekinesis was fueled by emotion, but I didn't think that alone could account for the difference.
-I was pretty sure I had gained power, which meant Taliv was dead, right?
+I had to have gained an enormous amount of power.
+That meant Taliv was dead, right?

 Finally the rainbow plasma dissipated, and I looked behind me.
 There was just one more spec in the area we had been in.

 "Nayomi!"
 I said over the channel.
 "Is that you?
 Tell me that's you and not a Voren."

 "I'm here," she said, but I could hear intense pain in her voice.
 "I hung around for a moment pushing Taliv toward the explosion with wind...
 And I lost my legs in it as a result.
 That's how close it was... oh god, the pain..."

 I began to fly back in her direction.
 "You're a hero!
 Just make it to the pillar, okay?
 We'll find you a doctor.
 You're going to live."